wenjunhu359/Tutorial_10/README.md

 3.A file of gene-to-OG mappings (for KEGG, data/koc).
 4.A file of OG-to-pathway mappings (for KEGG, data/keggc).
 ```
 Note that the newest version of HuManN use both KEGG and Metacyc as default.
 After we use COG or eggNOG to blast, the HuManN would check both.
+We don't have to modified the code if you willing to use KEGG and MetaCyc.

+There is no clue that which one is better.
+The KEGG vs. MetaCyc will be presented in the latter sildes.

 #Step 4: Cd to the humann-0.99 folder, run ./$ scons